johnbutton1200/zone-challenge/README.md

 # Zone Challenge
 My approach for this challenge was to demonstrate how I would create a scalable and maintainable test automation framework using best practices.
 I chose the complex happy path route and the test has been designed to complete the path successfully on desktop and mobile devices.
-Considering the scope of this challenge and for simplicity I chose to only run the tests in Chrome Driver however for a full test framework I would add the ability to switch to use other browsers such as Internet Explorer and FireFox as well ability to run on a cloud-based service such as Browserstack.
+Considering the scope of this challenge and for simplicity, I chose to only run the tests in Chrome Driver.
+For a full test framework I would add the ability to switch to use other browsers as well ability to run on a cloud-based service such as Browserstack.

 ## Prerequisites
 - Visual Studio 2017 (Windows)